 This is a wonderfully spiced almond pastry filled with an enhanced raspberry jam.
 It's simple and delicious.
 The dough and the whole baked tart can be made ahead and frozen.
 A great addition to the holiday table, for Valentine's day, or just because.

-I'm all in for spices and berries, so this almond raspberry Linzer torte hit the mark easily.
+I'm all in for spices and berries, so this almond raspberry Linzer torte (also known as linzer tart) hit the mark quickly.

-The addition of nuts in a dough always brings more to the table than what I'm expecting, a toasty flavor and unique texture.
-They're cousins to these Linzer cookies or the very popular Scandinavian jam tarts.
+The addition of nuts to a dough always brings more to the table than what I'm expecting: a toasty flavor and unique texture.
+These are cousins to these Linzer cookies or the very popular Scandinavian jam tarts.

-The original Viennese Linzertorte (named after the city of Linz in Austria) is a cake, but I find the tart and cookie versions are more festive.
+The original Viennese Linzertorte (named after the city of Linz in Austria) is a cake, but the tart and cookie versions are more festive.

-In part because of all mentioned above, but also because the raspberry filling, especially when homemade, is tangy and sweet and perfect with the spices and aromas coming out of the oven.
+The raspberry filling, especially when homemade, is tangy but sweet and perfect with the spices and aromas from the oven.

 - Flavor: this torte has great holiday spice flavors and a slightly tangy filling that are fantastic!

-- Easy: this is a spiced dough that comes together quickly in the food processor.
+- Easy: the spiced dough comes together quickly in the food processor.

-- Yield: depending on how you cut it, you can serve it as a dessert or a little something with your coffee or mulled wine.
-And you can make cookies from the leftover dough.
+- Yield: Depending on how you cut it, you can serve it as a dessert or as a little something with your coffee or mulled wine.
+You can also make cookies from the leftover dough.

-- Make ahead: you can keep the dough frozen for up to a month, either before or after rolling, and freeze the whole torte after it's baked.
+- Make ahead: You can freeze the dough for up to a month, either before or after rolling, and freeze the whole torte after it's baked.

 - Variations: you can adjust the spices and filling to your taste.

-- Graham cracker crumbs: you need fine crumbs, so using a food processor is the best choice.
-I use homemade graham crackers or regular graham crackers.
+- Graham cracker crumbs: You need fine crumbs, so using a food processor is the best choice.
+Use store-bought or make graham crackers from scratch.

 - Other spices: I add ground nutmeg and allspice, but adjust or adapt to your palate.